How to Set Up Customer Engagement Tools in Magento 2

 Make customers flock into your store with Magento 2 customer engagement tools

 Engaged customers are the dream and major aim of any business, as such clients turn into a continuous source of new orders and often become brand ambassadors.
+Almost 80% of customers in the US only consider the companies that show them that they care.
 That’s why online and offline stores put much effort into engaging their customers at every step of their journey.

 Email a Friend

-This tool makes it easy for online shoppers to share links to your products with others.
+Email sharing makes it easy for online shoppers to send links to your products to others.
 You can configure it for the whole installation or only for specific Websites or Store Views if needed.

 To set up the ‘Email to a Friend’ functionality, log in to the store’s backend and navigate to Stores > Settings > Configuration.
 Proceed to the ‘Catalog’ Section on the left panel and expand it to access the ‘Email to a Friend’ subsection.